meltmedia/jgroups-aws/README.md

 ==============================
 Overview
 --------
-This package provides auto discovery for other custer members on AWS using both tag matching and filters.
-It is a drop in replacement for TCPPING, allowing you to remove the definition of your initial members from your configuraiton file.
+This package provides auto discovery for other cluster members on AWS using both tag matching and filters.
+It is a drop in replacement for TCPPING, allowing you to remove the definition of your initial members from your configuration file.

 Usage